sidnair01/cse15l-lab-reports/lab-report-5-week-10.md

 Cloned Directory: [baz]

-The implementation my group has is corrected in this situation because 201.md does not contain any parsable links.
+The implementation my group has is correct in this situation because 201.md does not contain any parsable links.
 The cloned directory seems to have issues dealing with spaces and/or characters between the parsable brackets and parentheses.

 >Bug